-&lt;sup>9 Community Pharmacist Consultation Service (CPCS). https://psnc.org.uk/services-commissioning/advanced-services/
+7 Community Pharmacist Consultation Service. https://psnc.org.uk/services-commissioning/advanced-services/community-pharmacist-consultation-service/

-- Discharge Medicines Service (DMS): A new Essential Service from 15 February 2021.
-NHS trusts are now able to refer patients who would benefit from extra guidance around new prescribed medicines for provision of the DMS at their community pharmacy.
-The service has been identified by NHSE&I Medicines Safety Improvement Programme to be a significant contributor to the safety of patients at transitions of care, by reducing readmissions to hospital. - Medicines Use Reviews (MURs) were decommissioned on 31 March 2021.
-A number of additional services have been introduced including additional eligible patients for the New Medicine Service (NMS). - Pharmacy Quality Scheme (PQS): The PQS scheme is a voluntary scheme that forms part of the CPCF.
-It supports delivery of the NHS LTP and rewards community pharmacy contractors that deliver quality criteria in three quality dimensions: clinical effectiveness, patient safety and patient experience.
+Improvement Programme to be a significant contributor to the safety of patients at transitions of care, by reducing readmissions to hospital.8

+- Medicines Use Reviews (MURs) were decommissioned on 31 March 2021.
+A number of additional services have been introduced including additional eligible patients for the New Medicine Service (NMS). - Pharmacy Quality Scheme (PQS): The PQS scheme is a voluntary scheme which forms part of the CPCF.9 It supports delivery of the NHS Long Term Plan and rewards community pharmacy contractors that deliver quality criteria in three quality dimensions: clinical effectiveness, patient safety and patient experience.
 The PQS has been developed to incentivise quality improvement in specific areas yearly.
 At the time of writing, the 2022-23 scheme was still being negotiated by the Pharmaceutical Services Negotiating Committee (PSNC) with the DHSC and NHSE&I.